mauroservienti/milestone.github.io/_posts/2020-07-23-hey-hey-hey-its-started.md

 > As a user I need to know when an NServiceBus endpoint is started to perform some actions.

-Sounds like a trivial problem to solve, especially when self hosting endpoints using a console application:
+Sounds like a trivial problem to solve, especially when self-hosting endpoints using a console application:

 ```csharp
 public static async Task Main(string[] args)